elliot-labs/Total-PaaS/README.md

 # Total PaaS

-A containerized version of A La Mode's Total Server software.
+A containerized version of CoreLogic's (Formerly A La Mode) Total Server software.
 This will run in a PaaS environment so that you don't have to worry about operating system(s), and lower level systems/equipment *.
 This PaaS solution is compatible with dynamic scaling.
 Meaning if you have a million users jump on, you can have your hosting fabric rev up as many new new instances as needed since these instances are stateless.